nadea3609/CrystalVisualisation_Dash/README.md

 os (only for database_scan.py, which is not required for core operation of app)

 glob (only required for database_scan.py)
-## Note
+## Installation

-Before running, extract the database from "cod_complete.zip" and place in working python directory alongside the app's python scripts
+Before running, extract the database from "cod_complete.zip" and place in working python directory alongside the app's python scripts and the assets folder